-As outlined in the Electronic Communications Networks and Services (General) Regulations, SL 399.28 (hereafter the "Regulations"), an undertaking designated to provide universal services has the right to apply to receive funding for any net costs accrued in meeting these obligations4.
-For the first time ever, in January 2012, GO submitted an application for the USO funding for an unfair burden it claimed to have incurred during the financial year 2010.
-To this effect, following a tendering process the Authority commissioned EY as its consultants to evaluate the reasoning behind GO's claim and to audit and verify the various calculations.
+As outlined in the Electronic Communications Networks and Services (General) Regulations, SL399.28 (hereafter the "Regulations"), an undertaking designated to provide universal services has the right to apply to receive funding for any net costs accrued in meeting these obligations.
+For the first time ever under this framework, in January 2012 GO submitted an application for the USO funding of an unfair burden it claimed to have incurred during the financial year 2010.
+Following a tendering process, the Authority commissioned EY as its consultants to evaluate the reasoning behind GO's claim and to audit and verify the various calculations.

-3 Updated in September 2011
+&lt;sup>3 Updated in September 2011

-4 SL399.28, Regulation 30 (1)
+&lt;sup>4 SL399.28, Regulation 30 (1)